ibericoalex/iberico-hangman/README.md

 ### Current User Goals:
 To enjoy a game of hangman, choosing from various difficulty levels, and aiming to guess the word before running out of attempts.

-### New User Goals:
-To familiarize themselves with the game mechanics and enjoy a few rounds of hangman.

 ### Future Goals:
 To introduce more features such as multiplayer mode, a hint system, and a wider variety of words.